-So there are 3 main flavours of soups; tomato, mushroom and minestrone.
+There are 4 types of soups; tomato, vegetable, mushroom and minestrone.
 For sure my favourite was the minestrone (below).
 I think it’s the most filling, and feels like you’ve had a semi-decent meal by the time you finish.

 Mushroom – doesn’t look too exciting!
 But tastes reasonable: